 Sailing catamaran vs monohull sailboats – Pros & Cons

 A monohull is a type of sailing boat having only one hull.
-The main characteristic of sailing boats is the stability.
+The main characteristic of sailing boats is stability.
 The stability is achieved by adding the ballast, the deep keel.

 Although no one knows when the first sailboat was built, archeologists have found remains of primitive canoe-like vessels dating back to ancient Egypt and Mesopotamia.

-The saloon and cabins are all located below deck on a monohull.
-The middle of the yacht houses the saloon which includes the kitchen, a dining room table, and captains desk.
+The saloon and cabins are all located below the deck on a monohull.
+The middle of the yacht houses the saloon which includes the kitchen, a dining room table, and captain's desk.
 The cabins and WC are usually found fore and aft.

 When it comes to comfort, catamarans have a great advantage.
 First of all, the large deck saloon with a kitchen, therefore, has more natural light.
 The cockpit and living space, in general, is huge compared to a monohull, making living conditions very comfortable and spacious.

 A large deck area enables more space for water toys ( Canoes, SUP`s and other floaties).
-We would definitely recommend catamaran for a bigger groups, as they have more area for socializing, cockpit, font cockpit lounge, flybridge.
+We would definitely recommend catamaran for a bigger group, as they have more areas for socializing, cockpit, font cockpit lounge, flybridge.

 Catamarans are faster both under power or sail compared to a similar-sized monohull.
 Sailing catamarans can sail half the speed of the wind, depending upon their angle.
 Due to their lower waterline surface area, catamarans are certainly faster.
 Typically, catamaran does not sail well upwind, therefore needs a different technique for tacking.

 Catamaran vs monohull in price debate, definite advantage gets the monohull.
 When chartering a catamaran, all costs are higher.
-Rental fee is 50-100% higher than for same size monohull.
+The rental fee is 50-100% higher than for the same size monohull.
 Marinas and port fees are 50% higher than for same size monohull.